 Shepard will die much earlier than in canonThe story has already been introducing plot elements from Mass Effect 2 much earlier.
 It would fit, especially considering how rapidly the story has been flying off the rails.
 Whether or not she will be rebuilt, and who will do it (Nod?
 Phoenix?
 GDI?) is up in the air, though.

-The Scrin fought the ProtheansIn Chapter 14, Shepard gets a load of nightmares from the Tacitus, giving her visions of death at the hands of Reapers, Scrin, and Protheans.
-There's been links between the Tacitus and Scrin, suggesting that the Tacitus was either trying to warn her about the Collectors, or that the Tacitus was highlighting the various enemies of the Scrin: the forces hostile to all advanced life, other Scrin (source material suggests that the various factions don't get along very well), and Protheans, who have been established as militaristic and imperialistic.
+The Scrin fought the ProtheansIn Chapter 14, Shepard gets a load of nightmares from the Tacitus, giving her visions of death at the hands of Reapers, Scrin, and Collectors.
+There have been links between the Tacitus and Scrin, and later chapters have suggested a link between the Protheans and the Tacitus (Shepard now has some sort of connection to Prothean tech and Prothean instincts).
+The Scrin have been hostile to virtually all life that isn't them, suggesting that the Tacitus was either trying to warn her about the Collectors and Reapers, or that the Tacitus was highlighting the various enemies of the Scrin or Protheans: the forces hostile to all advanced life, other Scrin (source material suggests that the various factions don't get along very well), and the Protheans (known to have been imperialistic) or Collectors (servants of the Reapers).

 Thane and/or Nihlus will end up fighting ShepardThane is heading to investigate Feros, where the Thorian resides.
 Nihlus is going to the Thorne system.
 The Thorne system has the derelict Reaper.
 This will not end well.